technomancy/leiningen/doc/TUTORIAL.md

 ## Profiles

-Sometimes you want to pull in dependencies that are really only for your convenience while developing; they aren't strictly required for the project to function.
+Sometimes you want to pull in dependencies that are really only necessary while developing; they aren't required for the project to function in production.
 You can do this by adding a `:dependencies` entry to the `:dev` profile.
 These will be available by default unless you specify another profile from the defaults, but they are not brought along when another project depends on your project.